zilvinasj/cars-demo-esure/README.md

 The json file is located with all of the project files and is accessed by the application to get the data and store it in a List.
 It is then possible to access it by making an http request to localhost:8080/cars?colour=<b>blue</b>

-(input colour where blue is)
+(?colour=<b>colour</b> is optional and is used to filter cars by colour, to access all cars: localhost:8080/cars)

 The project itself is runnable in any IDE that supports Spring Boot.
-Some Tests can also be found which check if the http response is correct along with trying out a colour and checking if the JSON returned is what was expected
+Run the Application class as a spring boot or java application.
+Some Tests can also be found which check if the http response is correct along with trying out a colour and checking if the JSON returned is what was expected.